KuwaitOfficial Name: State of Kuwait

 - Police at checkpoints may arbitrarily fine motorists.

-- Nonpayment of traffic and parking fines can result in travel bans.
+- Nonpayment of traffic and parking fines can result in seizure of your vehicle and travel bans.
 This means you cannot leave Kuwait until all fines and penalties are paid.

 - In case of emergency, call 112.
 Ambulance crews often do not include trained paramedics, nor do they respond as quickly as in the United States.